unChaz/sci-fi-5e/docs/classes/guardian.md

 * (*a*) a martial weapon and a medkit or (*b*) two martial weapons
 * (*a*) a scorcher (*b*) any simple melee weapon
 * (*a*) a chaplin's pack or (*b*) a field survival kit
-* scarab skin and a holy symbol
+* scarab skin and a tekcaster

-## Alien Sense
+## Alien Anthropologist

-The presence of strong evil registers on your senses like a noxious odor, and powerful good rings like heavenly music in your ears.
-As an action, you can open your awareness to detect such forces.
-Until the end of your next turn, you know the location of any Alien, fiend, or undead within 60 feet of you that is not behind total cover.
-You know the type (Alien, fiend, or undead) of any being whose presence you sense, but not its identity (the vampire

-Count Strahd von Zarovich, for instance).
-Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the *hallow* tek skill.

-You can use this feature a number of times equal to 1 + your Charisma modifier.
-When you finish a long rest, you regain all expended uses.
+Through great amount of studying alien culture and technology, you can recognize alien artifacts, structures, and technology.
+As an action, you can study an object.
+You know the alien origin of the object, and you can tell if it is dangerous or not.
+You can gather some basic information related to the object just by looking at it.

 ```
 ```

 ## Lay on Hands

-Your blessed touch can heal wounds.
+The first skill any Guardian learns with the tekcaster is how to heal wounds.
 You have a pool of healing power that replenishes when you take a long rest.
 With that pool, you can restore a total number of hit points equal to your guardian level × 5.

-As an action, you can touch a creature and draw power from the pool to restore a number of hit points to that creature, up to the maximum amount remaining in your pool.
+As an action, you can touch a creature while wielding a tekcaster, and draw power from the pool to restore a number of hit points to that creature, up to the maximum amount remaining in your pool.

 Alternatively, you can expend 5 hit points from your pool of healing to cure the target of one disease or neutralize one poison affecting it.
 You can cure multiple diseases and neutralize multiple poisons with a single use of Lay on Hands, expending hit points separately for each one.